johnchandlerburnham/johnchandlerburnham.github.io/posts/workthrough-hpfp.md

 alt="Legos">
 </p>

-There are a lot of different ways to fit pieces together.
+There are a lot of different ways to fit Lego' together.
 Two standard two by four Lego bricks of the same color can be combined 24 ways (ignoring symmetries).
 But there are also a lot of ways that you can't fit pieces together.
 You can't, for example, place a brick on top of two adjacent bricks